-- First, the Federal Register Notice requires that all funding must be used to provide assistance in the City of Moore. - Second, all activities, with the exception of Administration and Planning, must meet at least one of the National Objectives.

-- Third, at least 50% of the Funding (together with all related future allocations of CDBG-DR Program funds) must meet the Low/Moderate Income Benefit National Objective.
-As a result, the City must be able to demonstrate that the Funding is being expended to assist LMI persons. - Fourth, while homeownership assistance may be provided to households up to 120% of AMI, only those funds used to serve households with up to 80% of AMI may qualify as meeting the low- and moderateincome person benefit national objective. - Finally, the Funding cannot be used to assist second homes (as defined in IRS Publication 936) or private utilities.
+- First, the Federal Register Notice requires that all funding must be used to provide assistance in the City of Moore. - Second, all activities, with the exception of Administration and Planning, must meet at least one of the National Objectives. - Third, at least 42% of the funding must meet the Low/Moderate Income Benefit National Objective granted by a HUD granted waiver on September 9 2017.
+As a result, the City must be able to demonstrate that the Funding is being expended to assist LMI persons. - Fourth, while homeownership assistance may be provided to households up to 120% of AMI, only those funds used to serve households with up to 80% of AMI may qualify as meeting the low- and moderate-income person benefit national objective. - Finally, the Funding cannot be used to assist second homes (as defined in IRS Publication 936) or private utilities.